det-lab/data-fitting/docs/04_fitting_curves.md

     else:
         return mu_1, mu_1_uncertainty, mu_2, mu_2_uncertainty
 ```
-With these functions, we can now run our first `curve_fit`:
+With these functions, we can now run our first `curve_fit` after estimating the amplitude, center channel of the peak, the thickness of the line, and the y-offset:
 ```python
 p0=[175, 1750, 20, 50]